skotla1509/event-zinger-node-app/README.md

 This README provides instructions for setting up and running the project locally, along with an overview of the server's architecture, routing, and technologies used.

+**NOTE**: To learn more about the various features and screens of this project, refer to the DESIGN-README.md file.

 ---

 ## Technologies Used